 Vietnam is one of my favourite travel destinations in the world, where the crazy chaos of its major cities exist alongside beautiful country landscapes, unspoiled beaches and even the odd desert.
 It’s also home to some of the best street food in the world, much of which is extremely difficult to find outside of the country – or even outside of certain cities.
-The absence of Hanoi’s “bun cha” makes me sad every time I walk into a Vietnamese restaurant… but I digress.
+The absence of Hanoi’s “bun cha” makes me sad every time I walk into a Vietnamese restaurant in Europe… but I digress.

 Like a lot of other countries in recent years, getting a SIM card in Vietnam has become slightly more difficult in recent years.
 While it’s still possible to buy a SIM card from corner stores and the makeshift stalls you can find at the airports, these aren’t officially sanctioned and you run the risk of having your SIM card being cancelled or deactivated after a few days.